Home Energy Assessment

 In 2-3 hours, an approved partner will look at insulation levels, air leakage, and mechanical systems from attic to basement—assigning your home an EnerGuide energy performance score and custom report of prioritized upgrades.

-Take advantage of financing opportunities and up to $5,000 in rebates on qualifying upgrades, and enjoy your energy efficient home.
+Take advantage of financing opportunities and up to $5,000 in rebates to complete these upgrades, and enjoy your energy efficient home.
 This program is open to homes in Nova Scotia that are at least 6 months old.
 Read the full home and product eligibility guidelines.

-Follow these simple steps to discover how your home uses energy, and what you can do to improve it.
-For more information check out our program guide.
+Discover how your home uses energy, and what you can do to improve it.
+For more information check out the Home Energy Assessment Rebate Guide (PDF).

-Plan your upgrades and find a skilled professional to complete them using our Efficiency Trade Network is available to help you find a contractor in your area.
+Plan your upgrades and find a skilled professional to complete them.
+Our Efficiency Trade Network is available to help you find a contractor in your area.